In 2017, Adobe released a statement that shook many veteran Internet users to their cores.

 A number of years ago, Flash used to be required for playing videos on the web, (like with YouTube back in the video uploading site’s early days).
 Meanwhile, Apple devices, like the iPad, have never supported Flash.

 Whether you know it or not, you’ve played some Flash-built games.
-You know that game where you launch hornery avians at swine?
+Do you know that game where you launch hornery avians at swine?
 Well, it was made in Flash (we’re talking about Angry Birds, for the record)!
 You’ve likely heard of FarmVille and Clash of Clans too, both of which were developed in Flash.

 Despite YouTube moving from Flash and some Apple products never supporting it, Flash is still very relevant today.
 If you want to get into some Flash game development, there’s no time like the present.

 As always, we’re here to help out.
 We’ve scoured the world wide web to pull together some Tutorial options to help get you started with Flash game development.
-Some resources are free, some are not, so you’ll have to decide the path your take in your programming pursuits.
+Some resources are free, some are not, so you’ll have to decide the path you take in your programming pursuits.
 We do our best to give you the intel you need to make a solid decision.

 P.S.
 We’re sure you’ve already thought of this, but just in case you haven’t…You’re going to need the Flash software to actually practice what you learn in these tutorials, and to use the software to make games.
 If you haven’t downloaded it already, Adobe offers a free trial.